me-box/databox/README.md

 The Databox project welcomes contributions via pull requests see [CONTRIBUTING.md](./CONTRIBUTING.md) for more information.

-## Development of databox was supported by the folowing funding
+## Development of databox was supported by the following funding

 ```
 EP/N028260/1, Databox: Privacy-Aware Infrastructure for Managing Personal Data